paulscalise1/Ungoogled-Chromium-Updater/README.md

 # Ungoogled-Chromium-Updater

-A simple automator for updating Ungoogled-Chromium.
+A simple automator for updating Ungoogled-Chromium on macOS.

 The automation checks for the latest version from the [ungoogled-chromium-macos repo](https://github.com/ungoogled-software/ungoogled-chromium-macos) every 24 hours and updates the app if a new release is available.
 This application is architecture agnostic, so it will work on both Intel and Apple Silicon without modification.